Hiring

 How to Hire an Ecommerce Virtual Assistant

 Choose the right service path.
-If the role is mostly campaign execution, start with Oceans marketing assistants.
-If the bottleneck is founder leverage and cross-functional coordination, Oceans executive assistants may be better.
-If the work is books, reconciliation, or finance reporting, look at Oceans finance assistants.
-If you are not sure, use the Oceans hiring process to scope the role around the work that is actually slowing the business down.
+If the role is mostly campaign execution, start with Oceans Talent marketing assistants.
+If the bottleneck is founder leverage and cross-functional coordination, Oceans Talent executive assistants may be better.
+If the work is books, reconciliation, or finance reporting, look at Oceans Talent finance assistants.
+If you are not sure, use the Oceans Talent hiring process to scope the role around the work that is actually slowing the business down.

-Oceans' POV: Hire the Operator, Not the Task List
+Oceans Talent's POV: Hire the Operator, Not the Task List

 The ecommerce teams that get the most out of remote support do not hire someone and then throw random tasks into Slack.
 They build a role around recurring workflows.